 Emily Blunt is British to the core, London-born, a veteran of the West End stage and many a BBC production.

-But in spite of break-out work in her native accent in films such as The Devil Wears Prada, Blunt’s finding her greatest fame on the big screen in playing Americans.
+In spite of break-out work in her native accent in films such as The Devil Wears Prada, Blunt is finding her greatest fame on the big screen in playing Americans.